 One of the most unpleasant things about riding in wet weather is getting a soggy bum and a rain-splashed face by water that’s flung up in the air by your bike wheels.
 This is why mudguards are a cyclist's best friend.

 There are several things you need to bear in mind when you are choosing which mudguards to go for.
 Different types of bikes will have elements that will affect your available options.

 If you want maximum protection from wet bottoms, soaking feet, and to prevent spraying the face of the person behind you if you’re riding in a group, then you want the longest mudguards you can fit.
 The more of the wheel they cover, the more spray they’ll keep contained.

 Different bikes will run different wheel sizes, and this will affect the fit of the mudguards.
 As a general rule, road bikes will be 700c and hybrid bikes can be 700c or the smaller 26inch diameter.

-MTB’s have 3 possible wheel sizes – 26 inch, 27.5 inches (also called 650b) and 29inches.
+Mountain bikes will usually have either 27.5 inches or 29inches.
 This can make getting full-length mudguards tricky or practically impossible, but there are other options.

-Check the size of your wheels to make sure you get right sized mudguards!
-If you’re not sure, the wheel size will be written on the side of the tyres.
+Check the size of your wheels to make sure you get right-sized mudguards!
+If you’re not sure, the wheel size will be written on the sidewall of the tyres.

-This is one for the hybrid bike riders out there.
-Because the width of tyres on this type of bike can vary so much – some use narrow road tyres, some much fatter MTB style ones – you need to make sure the mudguard you go for is wide enough to accommodate them.
+This is one for hybrid bike riders because the width of tyres on this type of bike can vary so much – some use narrow road tyres, some much fatter MTB style ones – you need to make sure the mudguard you go for is wide enough to accommodate them.